boratanrikulu/notes/#Arch Linux Installation Notes#.md

 # Arch Linux Installation Notes
 I am not a archlinux (or linux) expert so use codes if you know	what you're doing

 Some steps have solutions for my PC.
 You won’t need to do these steps if your PC has no issues with linux.
+These steps are marked with "**!"

 [Source](https://wiki.archlinux.org/index.php/Installation_guide) wiki.archlinux.org

-	! add parameter pci=nomsi (if you have rtl8723be)
+	**! add parameter pci=nomsi (if you have pci error issue)
-	$ loadkeys trq (turkish keyboard layout)
+	$ loadkeys trq
-	$ wifi-menu
-	$ ping archlinux.org
+	$ ping archlinux.org (if you want to use wireless connection use this -> wifi-menu)
 	$ timedatectl set-ntp true
 	$ lsblk (or fdisk -l) (to see disks)
 	$ cfdisk /dev/sdx (to partite the disk)
 			* /dev/sdx1 -> /		[30G]
 			* /dev/sdx2 -> /boot/efi		[500M]
 			* /dev/sdx3 -> /home		[~]
 	$ mkfs.ext4 /dev/sdx1
 	$ mkfs.fat -F32 /dev/sdx2